SPRING ALLERGIES 101

 KEEP AN EYE ON THE POLLEN COUNT

 No matter what you're up to this spring, this is something that can make a real difference.
 Check the pollen count for wherever you’re headed.
-With tools like The Weather Channel® Allergy Tracker, you can plan up to 3 days ahead.

 There's nothing like a fresh, clean house to mark the beginning of spring.
 Especially after a long winter during which indoor allergens like dust, mold, and pet dander (if you have a pet, that is) may have been left to their own devices.
 Before you get out the dustcloth and vacuum, learn how to clean house the right way.